RykerWilder/sentinel/README.md

 #### 7. WHOIS Domain Lookup
 is a domain information tool that queries WHOIS databases to retrieve comprehensive registration details for any domain name.
 Using the python-whois library, it provides detailed information including domain ownership, registration dates, expiration dates, name servers, registrar information, and domain status.

+#### 8. DNS Inspector

+is a DNS analysis tool that performs comprehensive DNS record lookups for any domain name.
+Using the dnspython library, it queries multiple DNS record types including A (IPv4), AAAA (IPv6), MX (mail servers), TXT (text records), NS (name servers), and CNAME (canonical names).
+The tool provides detailed information about domain configuration and DNS infrastructure, handling various DNS response scenarios such as non-existent domains, timeouts, and server errors.